 What are Competition Terms and Conditions?

 Competition Terms and Conditions are the legal terms which define how a competition will be run.
-These terms include who can enter, what the prize is, when the prize will be drawn and so on.
+These terms include who can enter, what the prize is, when the prize will be drawn.

 Competitions (also know as trade promotions) are used to promote your business and bring your brand to a wider audience.